Devola offers a peaceful setting near Marietta conveniences

-Devola’s narrow neighborhood streets feature a mixture of ranch- and Colonial-style homes.
-The majority were built from 1950 to 1980, and owners have handled them with care over the years.
+Devola’s narrow neighborhood streets feature a mixture of ranch- and colonial-style homes.
+The majority were built from 1950 to 1980, and owners have handled them gently over the years.
 “The houses are maintained well, the lawns are maintained well,” Burdette says.
 “It’s their little slice of heaven.”
-Homes average about 1,800 square feet, and come with space to breathe on lots stretching at least one-fifth of an acre.
+Homes average about 1,800 square feet, and come with space to breathe on lots of at least one-fifth of an acre.
 “There are parts of Devola that seem more rural than where you really are,” Burdette says.
 Most homes sell for $170,000 to $500,000, and Burdette says properties hold their value.

 Marietta schools celebrate the arts

 Kids living in Devola can enter the Marietta City School District, which has a C-plus grade on Niche.
 The C-rated Phillips Elementary includes kindergarten through second grade, and the C-plus-rated Marietta Elementary covers grades 3 through 6.
-Both schools host holiday concerts, a chance for students to showcase their musical ability.
-Marietta High also gets a C-plus, and has a wide-ranging music department with wind ensemble, symphonic band, treble chorus and bass chorus groups.
+Both schools host holiday concerts, offering a chance for students to showcase their musical abilities.
+Marietta High also has a C-plus rating and an active music department, including a symphonic band and chorus groups.

-The East Muskingum Civic Association oversees a recreation complex just off the Muskingum River, with a variety of attractions.
-The space features a playground, athletic fields, basketball and tennis courts, and a pool open during the summer.
-Burdette says locals also go for walks by the river, near the area's lock and damn system, which dates to the 1800s.
-The Devola Multi-Use Trail is another option for a walk, jog or bike ride, a roughly 2-mile path on the southern outskirts of this community.
+The East Muskingum Civic Association oversees a recreation complex just off the Muskingum River.
+The complex's variety of attractions includes a playground, athletic fields, basketball and tennis courts, and a pool open during the summer.
+Burdette says locals also go for walks by the river near the area's lock and dam system, which dates to the 1800s.
+The Devola Multi-Use Trail, a roughly 2-mile path on the community's southern outskirts, is another option for a walk, jog or bike ride.

 Restaurants and more are close-by in Marietta